Trump's Attacks Put Military In 'Presidential Campaign Minefield'

 The U.S. Plans To Reduce Troops In Iraq

 And while U.S. troops have decreased — or are decreasing — in all three countries, Trump complained about the continued American presence — and the money being spent.
-Even though, the Islamic State caliphate was "defeated 100%," the president was convinced by military leaders to keep hundreds of troops in Syria to prevent ISIS from resurging.
+Even though, the Islamic State caliphate was "defeated 100%," the president was convinced by military leaders to keep hundreds of troops in Syria to prevent the Islamic militant organization from resurging.

 "Some people don't like to come home.
 Some people like to continue to spend money," the president told reporters on Labor Day.
 "One coldhearted globalist betrayal after another, and that's what it was."

-Moreover, Pentagon leaders have balked at other requests from President Trump.
-When the president threatened to send in the military to quell protests and unrest after the death of George Floyd at the hands of Minneapolis police, Defense Secretary Esper publicly said active duty troops should not be used.
+Moreover, Pentagon leaders have balked at other requests from Trump.
+When the president threatened to send in the military to quell protests and unrest after the death of George Floyd at the hands of Minneapolis police, Esper publicly said active-duty troops should not be used.

-Sources say Trump was furious and threatened to fire him, though cooler heads prevailed.
+Sources said Trump was furious and threatened to fire him, though cooler heads prevailed.

-And Pentagon civilian and military leaders moved to ban the Confederate flag from military bases and favored renaming bases named after confederate generals, the president disagreed saying both were part of American heritage.
+And when Pentagon civilian and military leaders moved to ban the Confederate flag from military bases and favored renaming bases named after Confederate generals, the president disagreed, saying both were part of American heritage.

-Add to all that former senior officers and officials who have publicly — and sharply — criticized him.
+Add to all that the former senior officers and officials who have publicly — and sharply — criticized him.
 Mattis called Trump divisive.
 Retired Gen. Stanley McChrystal, questioned in a TV interview, labeled the president immoral, while retired Adm.
 Bill McRaven said Trump was a threat to the republic.

-Trump lashed back calling Mattis "overrated," McChrystal "dumb" and dimissed McRaven as an "Obama backer."
+Trump lashed back, calling Mattis "overrated" and McChrystal "dumb" and dismissing McRaven as an "Obama backer."

-Tammy Schultz, a Georgetown Univeristy professor specializing in military issues, said such comments are corrosive to civilian military relations.
+Tammy Schultz, a Georgetown University professor specializing in military issues, said such comments are corrosive to civilian military relations.

-A commander in chief, she says, "requires a consistent temperament for the good of the military as well as civilian leaders underneath the president."
+A commander in chief, she said, "requires a consistent temperament for the good of the military as well as civilian leaders underneath the president."

-Moreoever, Schultz says Trump has tried to use the military as a political prop — or political enemy.
+Moreover, Schultz said Trump has tried to use the military as a political prop — or political enemy.

-"At various points, [Trump] has referred to 'my military' or 'my generals' and with great affection," she says, "and apparently at other times with deep contempt."
+"At various points, [Trump] has referred to 'my military' or 'my generals' and with great affection," she said, "and apparently at other times with deep contempt."

-It seems the president, says Richard Kohn of the University of North Carolina, is trying to drive a wedge between officers and rank and files troops for political gain.
+It seems the president, the University of North Carolina's Kohn said, is trying to drive a wedge between officers and rank-and-file troops for political gain.

-"Trump has from the beginning pandered to the enlisted force," Kohn says, "implicitly setting them against the officers just as he attacks other elites and poses as a champion of the mass of the American public."
+"Trump has from the beginning pandered to the enlisted force," Kohn said, "implicitly setting them against the officers just as he attacks other elites and poses as a champion of the mass of the American public."

-All that likely adds to Trump's perception that there's a divide between the top brass and the rank and file soldiers.
+All that likely adds to Trump's perception that there's a divide between the top brass and the rank-and-file soldiers.
 Trump did enjoy wide support among the enlisted ranks, more so than officers.

 At the start of the Trump presidency, a poll by Military Times found that 46% of troops had favorable view of him, and 37% had an unfavorable opinion.
 Now those numbers have reversed.